Free Online GED Classes for Adults - Your Path to a High School Diploma

-Are you looking for GED online programs and practice tests?
-There are more than a dozen free practice test sites, and a few free online prep courses to help you get your GED.
-Many states and communities also offer free classroom and online GED classes.
-These resources with links are described below.
+Are you looking for GED online classes and practice tests?
+There are free practice test sites, and a few free online prep courses to help you get your GED.
+In this article, I describe the ones I recommend most to students.

 The tests of GED, General Educational Development, are administered by the American Council of Education (ACE).
 They were originally developed for the Army after World War II as a way for veterans who left high school for the service to show their knowledge and get employment after the war.

-Now these tests are used by all states as the key requirement for a high school equivalent certificate or diploma.
+Many states use the GED as a key requirement for an HSE certificate or diploma.
 Because of that, the state diploma or certificate is usually referred to as the "GED" as well.
-So you often hear the GED called a General Education Diploma or General Equivalency Diploma or degree.
+So you often hear the GED called a General Education Diploma.

 There are actually four GED tests.
 They cover high school-level knowledge and skills in: